Legal

 Privacy Policy

-This Privacy Policy describes how Waiver Counsel Inc. (a Canadian federal corporation) and its affiliated U.S. law firm [Attorney Name] PLLC collect, use, disclose, and protect personal information.
-It is designed to comply with the federal Personal Information Protection and Electronic Documents Act (PIPEDA), Quebec Law 25 (An Act respecting the protection of personal information in the private sector), and the California Consumer Privacy Act (CCPA) for California residents.
+This Privacy Policy describes how Chernoff Legal Services, a California sole proprietorship operated by Frederick Chernoff, collects, uses, discloses, and protects personal information.
+It is designed to comply with the federal Canadian Personal Information Protection and Electronic Documents Act (PIPEDA), Quebec Law 25 (An Act respecting the protection of personal information in the private sector), and the California Consumer Privacy Act (CCPA) for California residents.

-Privacy Officer / Person-in-Charge (Quebec Law 25): [Privacy Officer Name], reachable at privacy@waivercounsel.ca.
+Privacy Officer / Person-in-Charge (Quebec Law 25): John Chernoff, reachable at john@chernofflegalservices.com.

 2. Information we collect